opportus/object-mapper/README.md

 ### How it works

-The [`ObjectMapper`](https://github.com/opportus/object-mapper/blob/master/src/ObjectMapper.php) method presented above iterates through each [`Route`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Route.php) that it gets from the [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php).
-Doing so, the method assigns the value of the current [`Route`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Route.php)'s *source point* to its *target point*.
-Optionally, on the route, you can define *check points* in order for the value from the *source point* to get controlled (or transformed) before it riches the *target point*.
+The `ObjectMapper` method presented above iterates through each `Route` that it gets from the `Map`.
+Doing so, the method assigns the value of the current `Route`'s *source point* to its *target point*.
+Optionally, on the route, *check points* can be defined in order to control the value from the *source point* before it reaches the *target point*.

 A [`Route`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Route.php) is defined by and composed of its *source point*, its *target point*, and its *check points*.